etewiah/fb-canvas-rails/README.md

 * Sends CSRF token with AJAX requests
 * CJAX script to for PushState.
 CJAX uses History.js under the hood and was heavily influenced by History.js and PJAX.

+## Demo

+You can see this code in action at http://apps.facebook.com/fb-canvas-rails